ammarhakim/gkyl-doc/source/gkyl/App/Neutrals/neutralModels.rst

 Wall recycling
 ``````````````

 Wall recycling boundary conditions can be included for the neutral Vlasov species by including the following in the neutral table for a simulation in one configuration-space dimension.
+Since particle fluxes necessary for wall recycling are stored in boundary flux diagnostics, :code:`diagnosticBoundaryFluxMoments` must be included in all species table as shown below.

 .. code-block:: lua

    ...

+   -- Gyrokinetic electrons
+   elc = Plasma.Species {
+      evolve = true,
+      ...
+      diagnosticBoundaryFluxMoments = {"GkM0", "GkUpar", "GkEnergy"},
+   }

    -- Gyrokinetic ions
    ion = Plasma.Species {
       evolve = true,
       ...
+      diagnosticBoundaryFluxMoments = {"GkM0", "GkUpar", "GkEnergy"},
    }

    -- Vlasov neutrals